A-Group culture: Comparative A-Group Culture

-Existential crisis of the B-Group
+Existence of the B-Group

-The A-Group culture came to an end around 3100 BCE, when it was destroyed, apparently by the First Dynasty rulers of Egypt.
-Following the A-Group culture, Reisner originally identified a B-Group and C-Group culture that existed within Nubia.
-However, this theory became obsolete when Henry S. Smith demonstrated that the "B-Group" was an impoverished manifestation of the A-Group culture.
-With the existential crisis of the B-Group, it is suggested that these burials were simply poorer versions of A-group burials and that the span of the A-group culture lasted beyond 3100 BCE.
+It was originally determined by Reisner that the A-Group culture came to an end around 3100 BC, when it was destroyed by the First Dynasty rulers of Egypt.
+Reisner originally identified a B-Group and C-Group culture that existed within Nubia following the fall of the A-Group.
+However, the B-group theory became obsolete when Henry S. Smith demonstrated from funerary evidence that it was an impoverished manifestation of the A-Group culture while the culture was starting to disintegrate.
+With the existential crisis of the B-Group, it is suggested that these burials were simply poorer versions of A-group burials and that the span of the A-group culture lasted beyond 3100 BC.